discoveryjs/cpupro/README.md

 ## Usage

-### Scenario #1 – A standalone app to view .cpuprofile files
+### Scenario #1 – A viewer for .cpuprofile files

-Head to the [app on GitHub pages](https://lahmatiy.github.io/cpupro/), open a `.cpuprofile` file or drop it on the page.
+Head to the [viewer on GitHub pages](https://lahmatiy.github.io/cpupro/), open a `.cpuprofile` file or drop it on the page.

 <img width="560" alt="Viewer welcome page" src="https://user-images.githubusercontent.com/270491/152878930-9682c9fd-dabb-4f07-9b88-63351fcd29a1.png">